You already know this: the global energy landscape is changing. And you’re probably wondering how it will af...16 March 2022

 2. Plant a Tree.
 Or a Couple.

-In 2022, it’s much easier than contacting local authorities to get approval and know where to plant, going to a garden center, getting all the necessary equipment, etc. You can find tree planting projects all over the world here!
+Nowadays, there’s no need in contacting local authorities to get approval and know where to plant, going to a garden center, buying all the necessary equipment, etc. You can find tree planting projects all over the world here!
 Besides, try searching for local initiatives.
 For example, the City of Edmonton runs an ongoing “Root for Trees” program.
 You can register as a group of volunteers, choose the date that works best for you, and receive seedlings, equipment, and guidance to plant trees in designated areas.

 3. Take Charge of Your Energy Consumption.